Sadashiv/cvs2git/README.md

    unzip -r reoname.zip
    cvs2git --blobfile=/git/git-blob.dat --dumpfile=/git/git-dump.dat --username=Sadashiv
    --fallback-encoding=ascii reponame >> /tmp/cvs_migration/reponame.log

+   blobfile: A Git blob (binary large object) is the object type used to store the contents of each file in a repository.
+The file's SHA-1 hash is computed and stored in the blob object.
+These endpoints allow you to read and write blob objects to your Git database on GitHub.

    NOTICE:
    This step could take several hours depending on both the size of the repository and the number of commits.